aws/aws-cdk-rfcs/text/0400-appmonitor-l2.md

 #### Use an existing Amazon Cognito identity pool

-If you want to use an existing Amazon Cognito identity pool, you need to pass the `identityPool` and the IAM role that is attached to the identity pool.
+If you want to use an existing Amazon Cognito identity pool, you need to pass the `identityPool` and the `role` that associated with your identity pool.

 ```ts
 import * as identitypool from '@aws-cdk/aws-cognito-identitypool';